 What Is Lightning Crotch And What Does It Feel Like?

-Lightning crotch is an occasional, sudden and stabbing nerve pain across the pelvis, vulva or the rectum.
-You may experience it when you are nearing the due date.
-It is a sudden flash of pain, like an electric shock, that radiates down the legs (1).
+Lightning crotch is an occasional, shooting, sudden, and stabbing nerve pain across the pelvis, vulva, or rectum.
+You may experience it when you are nearing the due date for childbirth.
+It is a sudden flash of pain, like an electric shock or jolt, that radiates down the legs (1).

-The pain can occur any time of the day or night, and usually happens when you are in one position for extended periods.
+The spasms or pain can occur any time of the day or night and usually happens when you are in one position for extended periods.
 For instance, you may experience this pain if you have been sleeping in one position, sitting in the car or in front of the computer for many hours.

 Is Lightning Crotch Normal, And When Does It Happen?

 Yes, lightning crotch is normal in pregnant women.
-The pain signals that you are getting closer to your due date.
-Some women may also experience the pain several weeks before they enter into labor.
+The painful sensation may signal that you are getting closer to your due date.
+Some women may also experience twinges or pain several weeks before they enter into labor.

 Is Lightning Crotch A Sign That You Are In Labor?

 Lightning crotch might be a sign that labor is nearing, but not necessarily a sign of active labor.
-It might occur on and off throughout the gestational period but is more common in the final trimester.
+It might occur on and off throughout the gestational period but is more common in the final trimester nearer to childbirth.

 If you are frequently experiencing this condition before the 37th week of pregnancy, then it is a cause for concern.